rozbb/readtomyshoe/README.md

 - [ ] Implement login functionality and make per-user libraries
 - [ ] Write rate-limiting code for TTS service

-## License
+## Licenses

-Licensed under either of
+All code is licensed under either of

  * Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE))
  * MIT license ([LICENSE-MIT](LICENSE-MIT))

 at your option.

+Images are licensed by Michael Rosenberg under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Thanks